American Lacrosse League (1988): The season

-The quality of play on the field proved to be a pleasant surprise as the games were fast, exciting and played with unprecedented skill.
-The problem came with the attendance or lack of attendance.
-Only 600 paying fans attended the New Jersey game and the following week in the hot bed of lacrosse, Baltimore, only 500 fans attended the very exciting match.
-The Tribes second home game drew a smaller crowd of 300 fans.
-On the Other hand, Denver, proved to be a pleasant surprise as 2,7000 paying patrons attended the Rifles exciting overtime victory over New Jersey.
+The league faced problems with the lack of attendance.
+Only 600 paying fans attended the New Jersey game and the following week in the hot bed of lacrosse, Baltimore, only 500 fans attended the match.
+The Tribes' second home game drew a smaller crowd of 300 fans.
+Some games drew higher turnout, such as Denver, where 2,700 patrons attended the Rifles victory over New Jersey.

 By May 19, teams had played four games.
-However, it as rapidly becoming apparent that the owners had grossly misstated the amount of capital they had invested.
+However, it became apparent that the owners had misstated the amount of capital they had invested.
 Baltimore player checks bounced and then their General Manager abruptly resigned.
 Games started being postponed and the Rifles suspended operations.

 As the league floundered, a few of the Long Island players encouraged Wallace and Meierdiericks to meet them in person at the bank in Long Island to pay their salaries under threat of major slashing penalties and they did.

 The most definitive piece written on the league was penned by Steve Holroyd in crossecheck.com/2019/03/17/american-lacrosse-league-1988/#_edn1 The American Lacrosse League.